Raveline/Secfac/README.markdown

 Secfac is coded using only Python (2.7) and the libtcod library.
 It should run on any python-compatible OS.

+## Project status

+Currently being developped and not all finished.
+Not even close to be.

 ## Prototype ?

 Well to be frank I don't think Python is a good choice for this kind of